Tenacious-Developer/JAVASCRIPT_CODE_CONCEPT/Foundation/05_Functions.md

 console.log(b()); // [Function (anonymous)]
 ```
+* All arguments in JavaScript functions are optional or loosely typed.
 ### First class Function:
 * the ability of function to be used as values and can be passed these as an arguments to another function and can be returned from the function is this ability is known as first class function
 * first class function is also known as first class citizen